23 January 2020

 Along with the carefully selected 100 photographers, the nearly 50 reviewers are also hand-picked due to their ability to offer opportunities.
 The majority are gallery or museum curators, book publishers, and editors eager to source new clients for their prospective exhibitions and publications.
 Reviewers from NPR, HuffPost, and Wired magazine have selected photographers from Review Santa Fe and shared their work through their respective platforms.
 As a result of the connections made at Review Santa Fe, the photo project gains new exposure in the form of book contracts, exhibitions, print purchases, and other career advancement opportunities.
 In addition to the editors, top curators from the J.Paul Getty Museum, the Smithsonian Museum, and others also attend to meet with the photographers.

-CENTER continues New Mexico’s legacy of photographic excellence that began with photography’s quintessential historic figures, including the historically significant images of Timothy O’Sullivan, to one of the most purchased photographs of all time, Moonrise over Hernandez, shot in New Mexico by Ansel Adams.
+CENTER continues New Mexico’s legacy of photographic excellence that began with photography’s quintessential historic figures, including the historically significant images of Timothy O’Sullivan, to one of the most purchased photographs of all time, Moonrise, Hernandez, New Mexico by Ansel Adams.
 Continuing through to the vital force in the development of modern art in America, Georgia O’Keeffe who resided in New Mexico to notable photographers of our time including Patrick Nagatani and Joel-Peter Witkin.
 Time and again, New Mexico has proved to be an important place for photography and still remains a top destination for artists and photo lovers alike.
 Many artists make their homes here and exhibit exciting developments in contemporary practice through shows, publications, events, and open studios.
 Art enthusiasts’ journey from around the world inspired by New Mexico’s artistic legacy, the sublime quality of light, and the rich authenticity of the state’s culture.

 Review Santa Fe Photo Festival © Chris Mortenson